-+ ŧ ŧ ↓ ACCOUNTING POLICIES USE OF ESTIMATES COSTS INCURRI ED UNEVENLY SEASONAL, CYCLICAL OR OCCASIONAL REVENUE Principles for recognising assets, liabilities, income and expenses are same as in the most recent annual financial statements, unless: Interim reports require a greater use of estimates than annual reports.
-Anticipated or de it would be possib anticipate at year ole to defer or Revenue received during the year should not be anticipated or deferred where anticipation would not be appropriate at year end Recognised as it occurs.
-There is a change in an accounting policy that is to be reflected in the next annual financial statements.
-Teports. chu.
-Tax recognised based on weighted average annual income tax rate expected for the full year COMPLIANCE WITH IAS 34 OTHER OTHER Tax rate changes during the year are adjusted in the subsequent interim period during the year.
-Disclose the fact that the interim financial statements comply with IAS 34.
-Changes in accord onal entities, consider reporting additional information for 12 months ounting policies accounted as normal in terms of IAS 8 Accounting Policies, ounting Estimates and Errors for examples.
+t l + + ↓ ACCOUNTING POLICIES USE OF ESTIMATES COSTS INCURRED UNEVENLY ED UNEVENLY SEASONAL, CYCLICAL OR OCCASIONAL REVENUE Principles for recognising assets, liabilities, income and expenses are same as in the most recent annual financial statements, unless: Interim reports require a greater use of estimates than annual reports. ole to defer or Revenue received during the year should not be anticipated or deferred where anticipation would not be appropriate at year end Recognised as There is a change in an accounting policy that is to be reflected in the next annual financial statements. end. it occurs.
+Tax recognised based on weighted average annual income tax rate expected for the full year COMPLIANCE WITH IAS 34 OTHER Tax rate changes during the year are adjusted in the subsequent interim period during the year.
+Disclose the fact that the interim fir comply with IAS 34. nancial statements Changes in accord onal entities, consider reporting additional information for 12 months ounting policies accounted as normal in terms of IAS 8 Accounting Policies, ounting Estimates and Errors for examples